Cibinetide

 Cibinetide (INN; USAN; developmental code name ARA-290) is an erythropoietin receptor agonist which is under development for the treatment of a variety of different medical conditions.
-It was also under development for the treatment of depressive disorders, but development for this indication was discontinued.
+It was under development for the treatment of depressive disorders, but development for this indication was discontinued.
 The drug is under development by Araim Pharmaceuticals.
 Modified derivatives with a longer duration of action have also been developed.